-Clive Elphick is a member of the Utility Regulator's Board and is also a senior advisor to CEPA, and had declared his CEPA role to the Utility Regulator.
+Clive Elphick is a member of the Utility Regulator's Board and is also a senior advisor to CEPA, and has declared his CEPA role to the Utility Regulator.
 CEPA periodically tenders for contracts advertised directly by the Utility Regulator or in joint association with other regulatory bodies.
 Clive Elphick is not involved in the submission or evaluation of any such tenders and does not participate in Board decisions on any work carried out by CEPA for the Utility Regulator in respect of direct or joint regulatory projects.
-During 2010/11 the Utility Regulator made payments of £125k to CEPA.
+During 2011/12 the Utility Regulator made payments of £565k to CEPA.
+Clive Elphick is also a member of the Competition Appeal Tribunal (CAT).
+Both the Utility Regulator and CAT are aware of the other role.
+There have been no appeals to the CAT on Utility Regulator decisions during the last year and were there to be an appeal on a Utility Regulator decision in the future Clive Elphick would not be appointed to hear such an appeal.

-Christopher Le Fevre is a member of the Utility Regulator's Board and also carries out occasional consultancy assignments on behalf of POYRY, and has declared his POYRY role to the Utility Regulator.
+Christopher LeFevre was a member of the Utility Regulator's Board and also carries out occasional consultancy assignments on behalf of POYRY, and has declared his POYRY role to the Utility Regulator.
 POYRY periodically tenders for contracts advertised directly by the Utility Regulator or in joint association with other regulatory bodies.
-Christopher Le Fevre is not included in the submission or evaluation of any such tenders and does not participate in Board decisions or any work carried out by POYRY for the Utility Regulator in respect of direct or joint regulatory projects.
-During 2010/11 the Utility Regulator made payments of £140k to POYRY.
+Christopher LeFevre was not involved in the submission or evaluation of any such tenders and did not participate in Board decisions on any work carried out by POYRY for the Utility Regulator in respect of direct or joint regulatory projects.
+During 2011-12 the Utility Regulator made payments of £9k to POYRY.